apache/cloudstack-documentation/source/adminguide/service_offerings.rst

       system VM is running.
 Shared allocates from storage accessible via NFS.

    -  **Provisioning type**: The type of disk that should be allocated.
-      Local
+      Valid values are thin, sparse, fat.
+When using the VMWare hypervisor, these values are mapped to the following vSphere disk provisioning types:

+      -  **thin**:  **Thin Provision**
+      -  **sparse**:  **Thick Provision Lazy Zeroed**
+      -  **fat**:   **Thick Provision Eager Zeroed**

+      The disk provisioning type strictness on VMWare is controlled with the zone level setting - **disk.provisioning.type.strictness**.
+If set to true, the disk is created only when there is a suitable storage pool that supports the disk provisioning type specified by the service/disk offering.
+If set to false, the disk is created with a disk provisioning type supported by the pool.
+Default value is false and this is currently supported for VMware only.

    -  **Compute Offering Type**: The amount of freedom that the end user has to customise the compute power that their instance has when using this